oondeo/docker-odoo/README.md

     You **should** change the database administration password by adding `--env ADMIN_PASSWD=blahblah`, or it will default to `admin`, which is too insecure for production environments.

+## Mounting extra addons for Odoo

+Extra addons must be located in `/opt/odoo/extra-addons/<repo>/<addon>`.

+How you put them there does not matter.
+I will give you some ideas:

+### Mounting an addons folder from the host

+Good idea for developing.

+Add `--volume /path/to/addons/folder/in/host:/opt/odoo/extra-addons:ro` when executing step 2 of above instructions.
+The mounted folder must have read permissions for the docker process, or it will fail without notice.

+### Subclassing this repository

+A simple `Dockerfile` like this can help:

+    FROM yajo/odoo
+    ADD extra-addons /opt/odoo/

+You should obviously have an `extra-addons` folder in the directory tree.
+Then, run:

+    cd /path/to/my/subrepository
+    docker build --tag my-odoo .

 [1]: http://nightly.openerp.com/8.0/nightly/rpm/